wintouch/DataContextScope/README.md

 DataContextScope
 ==============
 NOTE: THIS IS A FORK OF [DbContextScope](https://github.com/mehdime/DbContextScope) attempting to bring its goodness to Linq to SQL.
-Certain advanced features has not been ported yet.
+Certain advanced features has not been ported yet, like nested scopes.

 A simple and flexible way to manage your Linq to SQL DataContext instances.